rust-lang/rfcs/text/0000-placement-by-return.md

 It would not work with methods such as `Vec::insert_with`, except in special cases where the Result is known to have the same memory layout as its payload (eg `Result<Box<i32>, ()>`).

-This solution would incur additional cache inefficiency (imagine a Result where the discriminant is stored after 10 mB of payload), though this isn't something average users would need to be worry about, and there would be easy mitigations for those who do.
+This solution would incur additional cache inefficiency (imagine a Result where the discriminant is stored after 10 MB of payload), though this isn't something average users would need to be worry about, and there would be easy mitigations for those who do.

+### Should this RFC pick a strategy?

+The two solutions proposed above both require language-wide changes.

+One might argue that a proposal for placement that doesn't support faillible returns "out of the box" is flawed.
+To quote a reviewer:

+> After all, we surely want to support them eventually. [...]
+If this RFC is accepted, but we later discover that supporting fallible allocators requires a completely different design, we'll end up having to maintain two new sets of APIs in all the collections, on top of the existing non-placement-aware APIs.
+One set of duplicate APIs will already be a (well-justified) burden for language learners; there's no need to add another!

+That said, I believe that this RFC is an acceptable Minimum Viable Product.
+To put it bluntly, any solution for faillible placement will probably require months of debate and analysis work, that will take away from the core proposal.

+(Also, while a lot of people have shown enthusiasm for "split the discriminat" solution, I personally believe this enthusiasm is partly due to them underestimating the amount of semantic work needed to implement it.)

+I also believe that this RFC is a good base for future development.
+While I don't want to commit to any future solution for faillible placement, both solutions this RFC proposes are compatible with this RFC; I believe that any potential solution would rely on GCE as well (for reasons explained in [rationale-and-alternatives]).

 ## Integration with futures, streams, serde, and other I/O stuff